 “It was the funniest, biggest-gargantuan show I ever seen I loved it!!!”

-Beauty and the Beast was our 37th PwC Pantomime, a remarkable achievement for a unique charitable theatrical production.
+The Litte Mermaid was our 38th PwC Pantomime, a remarkable achievement for a unique charitable theatrical production.

-The Pantomime is put together by around 200 PwC staff and alumni who work on all aspects of the production in their spare time, covering everything from acting, singing, dancing and directing to script and lyric writing, costume design, make-up, lighting, sound, backstage crew, music arrangement and playing in the band.
+The Pantomime is put together by around 250 PwC staff and alumni who work on all aspects of the production in their spare time, covering everything from acting, singing, dancing and directing to script writing, costume design, make-up, lighting, sound, backstage crew, music arrangement and playing in the band.

 It’s an important part of the PwC in the Community programme in the UK.
 It is supported financially by the PwC Management Board and the fundraising efforts of the PwC Pantomime Production Team.